Digital39999/ts-prisma/README.md

 ### Retrieving Type-Safe Interfaces

-Once you have generated the Prisma client, you can use `ts-prisma` to generate type-safe interfaces for your models and enums.
+Once you have generated the Prisma client, you can use `ts-prisma` to generate type-safe interfaces for your models with relationships and enums.
 Here’s an example of how to generate types using `ts-prisma`:

 ```typescript
 import { PrismaModels, PrismaEnums } from 'ts-prisma';